murxla/murxla/docs/solver_integration/solver_wrapper/solver_wrapper.rst

 Operator Kinds
 ^^^^^^^^^^^^^^

+Murxla defines a :ref:`base set of operator kinds
+<operator-kinds>` as static const members of type :cpp:type:`murxla::Op::Kind`
+of class :cpp:class:`murxla::Op`.
-Solver-specific operator kinds are (by convention) defined as a static const member of type :cpp:type:`murxla::Op::Kind` of the solver wrapper implementation of :cpp:class:`murxla::AbsTerm`.
+Solver-specific operator kinds are (by convention) defined as members of the solver wrapper implementation of :cpp:class:`murxla::AbsTerm`.
 By convention, we prefix solver-specific operator kinds with the solver's (short) name.
 For example, the solver wrapper for Bitwuzla defines a bit-vector decrement